learn-co-curriculum/curriculum-team/casual_contrib.md

 It's a hard problem and we're finding our way.
 We just don't have a process yet.
 Talk to #curriculum and we'll try to help get the change integrated.

+## My Students are Stymied, we have a PR, why won't you merge it!?!

+Curriculum was (re-)born in 2018 with a backlog of ~600 issues dating from the ~2 year time period when the team was disbanded.
+As of January 2018 we are trying to 1) advance business strategy by releasing new products releases, etc. ("projects") and balancing that against 2) needs to maintain and sustain the existing operation ("ops").
+Where there is a bug that's been ignored and a fix is present, please use the Slack channel `#curriculum` as an interrupt to put our attention on something in a timely fashion.

+Bear in mind order and structure issues are far less easily integrated, but "point" fixes to repos should be implement-able quickly, once our "interrupt" is activated.